-Consequently, adverse in-combination effects on the sensitive ecological receptors of the Glashaboy and Cork Harbour SPA, from the delivery of this drainage scheme and its ongoing maintenance, are not anticipated on the basis that project specific ecological assessments, including this NIS, are carried out at the more detailed design stage of the proposed residential developments as part of Special Area Policy Objective X-01.
+Consequently, adverse in-combination effects on the sensitive ecological receptors of the Glashaboy (including the nature conservation site Cork Harbour SPA) from the delivery of this drainage scheme and its ongoing maintenance are not anticipated on the basis that project specific ecological assessments, including as a minimum Screening for Appropriate Assessment, are carried out at the more detailed design stage of the proposed residential developments as part of the Objective GM-GO-01.

 - Cork County Biodiversity Action Plan (2009-2014) aims to 'conserve and to enhance biodiversity, and to ensure that every person in the county has the opportunity to appreciate and understand its importance in our lives'.
 The action plan aims to protect biodiversity and Natura 2000 sites within the county.
 Therefore, no in-combination adverse effects are anticipated as a result of the role of the action plan in promoting and enhancing biodiversity. - The Glashaboy Water Management Unit (WMU) falls under the South West River Basin District.
 The WMU identifies a number of risks and pressures on the river and these include diffuse nutrient sources (mainly from agriculture) and wastewater treatment systems and also point sources of nutrients from septic tanks.
 The aim of the plan is to achieve compliance with the Water Framework Directive and to achieve 'Good' status.
 The overall aim is to improve the status of the Glashaboy and therefore no in-combination adverse effects are anticipated. - A search of Cork County Council's online planning enquiry database was undertaken to identify other projects in and around Glanmire, which are proposed or have been constructed over the last two years, to determine if there was any potential for incombination effects.
 The vast majority of these developments are small-scale, associated with residential dwellings and involve alteration or extension to existing structures.
 From these small-scale localised developments, no in-combination effects are anticipated.
-The Dunkettle Interchange upgrade is proposed for 2018, however the timing of these works has not been confirmed.
-This project will be subject to an Environmental Impact Assessment and Appropriate assessment to ensure no adverse impacts on Natura 2000 sites and their designated habitats and species.
-Therefore, no in-combination effects are anticipated.
+The Dunkettle Interchange upgrade is proposed for 2018/2019, however the timing of these works has not been confirmed.
+This project will be subject to an Environmental Impact Assessment and Appropriate Assessment to ensure no adverse impacts on Natura 2000 sites and their designated habitats and species.